 Direct API Integration

-The gold standard for dental practice software accounting integration involves real-time data transfer through Application Programming Interfaces (APIs).
+The gold standard for dentist accounting software integration involves real-time data transfer through APIs.
 Your practice software pushes transaction data directly to your accounting system as treatments are completed and payments received.

 File-Based Integration